-Below are just a few of beauty missteps- please share yours as well.
+Below are just a few of my beauty missteps- please share yours as well.

 1. Coconut Oil: This beauty cure all has received a lot of hype lately.
 Hype I gladly bought into.
 However, after about six months of using the stuff religiously I can safely say the hype is unwarranted.
 It doesn’t do anything for dry skin or hair.
 I put coconut oil on after a shower, go to bed and wake up with ashy legs.
 Seriously.
 As a matter of fact, I actually find the stuff to be quite drying… even when used liberally.

 2. Mac “Freckletone Lipstick: For some reason MAC’s “Freckletone” appears on quite a few “Lipsticks every black woman should own” lists.
 I fell for the hype and purchased this color from Nordstrom’s online.
 The shade looked iffy to me, even though sistas like Beyonce and Fantasia are rumored to wear it.
 I should have listened to my gut because when it arrived and I put it on, I looked like a damn fool.
 Even with lip liner I looked ridiculous.
 Sure, I could have “worked” with the color, tweaking it to match my skin tone, but for $15, it needs to be rockin’ straight out the box for me.
 This shade is the mother of all fails.
 Stay away from it… far, far away.

 3. Flexitol Heel Balm: Now, I don’t have busted feet like those shown on the box for this foot cream.
 However, I was attracted to the great reviews this cream has received from those just looking to keep their feet well groomed and moisturized.
 However, after using this cream I have found it to not be worth the $12-$15 you are likely to pay for it.
 The soles of our feet are one of the hardest places to moisturize on the human body and this cream, like most, does a terrible job.
 At this point I have actually given up on finding a good moisture cream for my feet.